-Lend Me Your Underbelly -Campfire Acid Folk (LP, 150 copies, screen printed artwork)
+Lend Me Your Underbelly -Campfire Acid Folk (LP, 150 copies, screen printed artwork) – SOLD OUT

 This record by Lend Me Your Underbelly has been imagined for a long time… but some things need time to be realised… The Dutch one-man band was previously active in the black metal scene and is since 2011 exploring a mesmerising and surreal side of music, fueled by improvisation, nature and spirituality.